 Diane and Alex

 Diane grew up a farm-girl and Alex was born and bred a city-boy, but we have spent our lives together in the Coast Mountains of British Columbia.
 We met while working at the same restaurant at a popular ski resort, got married on the border with Alaska, moved to Vancouver Island and now base ourselves in Northern BC.
 After 25 years together, we are 50ish travel bloggers, trying to see and share as much of the world as we can.

 The Best Laid Plans

 As we camped through the Yukon and Alaska on our honeymoon, we decided our life together should include plenty of adventure and romance.
 And what could be more adventurous and romantic than traveling around the world?
 We decided right then and there we would do just that.

-A year later, before smart phones and travel bloggers, we had scrimped and saved enough money to buy two round-the-world tickets, a couple of backpacks and six months’ worth of traveler’s checks.
+A year later, long before smart phones and travel bloggers, we had scrimped and saved enough money to buy two round-the-world tickets, a couple of backpacks and six months’ worth of traveler’s checks.

 Hitting The Road

-We left our tenants in charge of our three cats and condo in Whistler, and set off backpacking around the world.
+We left our tenants in charge of our three cats and condo, and set off backpacking around the world.

 Southeast was the perfect jumping off point for two newbie backpackers.
 The first order of business was to find a beach where we could decompress and wrap our heads around the upcoming year.
 With a bungalow on the beach and the ocean lapping at our doorstep, Nipah on Tioman Island, was just the place.

 Into The Fray